-Me: You didn’t do that important thing for me that you said you would.
+Me: You didn’t do that really important thing for me that you said you would.

 Friend: I was a bit busy with, er, something.

-Me: But I did that thing for you that time and you knew it was really inconvenient for me.
+Me: But I did that thing for you that time, even though it was really inconvenient for me, which you knew.

-Friend: I didn’t make you, that was your choice.
+Friend: I didn’t make you do it, that was your choice.

 I realised that a) It’s not fair to expect everyone to be as emotionally involved and intense with everything as you are, including your friendship b) There is such a thing as being too nice to the point where people take you for granted or even take advantage. c) Self respect comes from setting boundaries with yourself and others. d) EVERYONE makes mistakes or forgets things, or stops paying attention, it’s human nature and it doesn’t mean they don’t care.
 However, it’s good to keep in mind just how regularly this occurs as they might be trying to tell you something!